ThothLogos/choder/README.md

 browser.
 Privacy concerns and a few workflow convenience pet-peeves will hopefully culminate in a handy collaboration platform for developers and designers.

 This is an early work in progress.
+The name is a placeholder that made me chuckle.